 As businesses continue down the path toward digital transformation, they're relying on IT leaders to clear the way — to set a vision and build the infrastructure needed for success.
-And as executives across departments set their own business resolutions for the new year, they need to know what tech tools they'll have at their disposal and how to best use them, which means the C-suite also needs to understand the goals and objectives of IT department leaders.
+And as executives across departments shift to remote work, they need to know what tech tools they'll have at their disposal and how to best use them, which means the C-suite also needs to understand the goals and objectives of IT department leaders.

-As one of those leaders, what areas should you be concerned about improving in the new year?
-What challenges do you need to overcome as you set goals for IT teams in 2020?
-What goals will help you keep up with the evolving market and set your company up for success?
+As one of those leaders, what areas should you be concerned about improving in the now and even long after we come out of this pandemic?
+What challenges do you need to overcome as you set goals for IT teams the rest of 2020 and beyond?
+What goals will help you keep up with the new reality and set your company up for success?

 Chances are, you've already begun your cloud migration.
 According to RightScale's eighth annual State of the Cloud report, 94% percent of enterprises now use at least one public or private cloud.
 The survey found that 91% of organizations are adopting public cloud, while 72% are using private clouds, and 84% of enterprises have a multi-cloud strategy with an average of almost five clouds.

 Perhaps you're already using some cloud services as well.
 After all, it was a top budget priority in 2019 for IT leaders.
 Yet, even if your cloud migration is well underway, your digital transformation is not complete until everything is integrated.